 DICAG was initially affiliated to Disabled People South Africa (DPSA), the national disabled people’s umbrella organization, but is now an independent organization.
 DICAG has 311 support centres, 15,000 parent members and 10,000 children actively involved.
 DICAG is a campaigning organization, which helps to raise the level of awareness of disability and which challenges stereotypes and perceptions of disabled people in South Africa.
 DICAG aims to ensure equal opportunities for disabled children, especially in education.

-is the largest independent research organisation in Scandinavia.
-Over the last 60 years, we have created value and innovation through knowledge generation:’:
+Is the largest independent research organisation in Scandinavia.
+Over the last 60 years, they have created value and innovation through knowledge generation

 The UW is one of the world’s preeminent public universities.
-Our impact on individuals, our region and the world is profound — whether we are launching young people into a boundless future or confronting the grand challenges of our time through undaunted research and scholarship.
+Their impact on individuals, in the region and the world is profound — whether they are launching young people into a boundless future or confronting the grand challenges of our time through undaunted research and scholarship.
 Ranked No. 10 in the world in Shanghai Jiao Tong University’s 2015 rankings, the UW educates more than 54,000 students annually.
-We turn ideas into impact and transform lives and our world.
-For more about our impact, visit our news site, UW Today.
+The turn ideas into impact and transform lives and our world.
+For more about our impact, visit there news site, UW Today.

-So what defines our students, faculty and community members?
-Above all, it’s our belief in possibility and our unshakable optimism.
+So what defines their students, faculty and community members?
+Above all, it’s their belief in possibility and their unshakable optimism.
 It’s a connection to others near and far.
-It’s a hunger that pushes us to tackle challenges and pursue progress.
-It’s the conviction that together we can create a world of good.
-Join us on the journey.
+It’s a hunger that pushes them to tackle challenges and pursue progress.
+It’s the conviction that together they can create a world of good.
+Join them on the journey.

 CBM strives to remove the barriers that marginalize people with disabilities in the most disadvantaged societies in the world.
 It does this by working with partner organizations in these regions, by influencing policy at all levels and by responding to emergencies and natural disasters